jsur/tradies/README.md

 The endpoint details can be viewed from the API documentation, see part "API documentation" to generate the docs.

+All routes except for /ping are protected with a middleware in `authController.js`, see the file for the header needed to make requests.

 ## Technologies

 - Server: Node.js 8.11.1